 - A.1.
 GENERAL.- This code applies to all types of weighing devices other than belt-conveyor scales.
 The code comprises requirements that are generally applicable to all weighing devices, and specific requirements that are applicable only to certain types of weighing devices.
 [Amended 1972] - A.2.
-WHEEL-LOAD WEIGHERS AND AXLE-LOAD SCALES.- The requirements for wheel-load weighers and axle-load scales apply only to such scales in official use for the enforcement of traffic and highway laws or for the collection of statistical information by government agencies. - A.3.
+WHEEL-LOAD WEIGHERS AND AXLE-LOAD SCALES.
+The requirements for wheel-load weighers and axle-load scales apply only to such scales in official use for the enforcement of traffic and highway laws or for the collection of statistical information by government agencies. - A.3.
 See also General Code requirements.

 - S.1.
 DESIGN OF INDICATING AND RECORDING ELEMENTS AND OF RECORDED REPRESENTATIONS. - S.1.1.
-ZERO INDICATION.- Provision shall be made on a scale equipped with indicating or recording elements to either indicate or record a zero balance condition, and on an automatic-indicating scale or balance indicator to indicate or record an out-of-balance condition on both sides of zero.
+ZERO INDICATION.
+Provision shall be made on a scale equipped with indicating or recording elements to either indicate or record a zero balance condition, and on an automatic-indicating scale or balance indicator to indicate or record an out-of-balance condition on both sides of zero.
 A digital zero indication shall represent a balance condition that is within plus or minus one-half the value of the minimum increment that can be indicated or recorded.
-[Amended 1973]
+On a digital indicator equipped with an auxiliary or supplemental "center of zero" indicator, this indicator shall define a zero balance condition to ± 1/4 of a scale division or better.
+[Amended 1980]